georgegianno/trivia-app/README.md

 -This project is built on python 3.11.10 and commands for Ubuntu OS.

 -For a complete build run the following command in the directory of your choice.
-It builds the project one-take:
+It builds the project one-take:<br>
-    cd trivia-app
+    cd trivia-app<br>
     (Optional, I prefer to use pyenv for versions management: pyenv local 3.11.10
-    )
+    )<br>
     make build_app

 - I have included docker files for a quick build, too: (cd trivia-app && docker-compose build && docker-compose up)